amolenk/docs/docs/architecture/dapr-for-net-developers/observability.md

 #### Visualizing Dapr metrics

 As stated, you need a Prometheus scraper deployed with your application to collect the metrics.
 But looking at a bunch of raw metrics is not something that people are very good at.
-A good way to analyze metrics is using a visualization tool like **Grafana**.
+A good way to analyze metrics is using a visualization tool like [Grafana][8].
 Grafana offers the ability to create dashboards from the available metrics.
 In Figure 9-7 you can see an example of a dashboard showing several system metrics:

 ![Grafana dashboard showing Dapr system metrics](media/observability/grafana-sample.png)